-This course can be used to earn dual credit with Helena College OR MSU Northern for 2 credits.
+This course can be used to earn dual credit with Helena College for 2 credits OR MSU Northern for 4 credits.
 Students will need to check with the college they would like to attend in Montana to make sure the credit will transfer from Helena College or MSU Northern to the college of their choice in Montana.
 Talk to your instructor for more information.